 The second dish, one of our all-time favourites and probably one of the strangest dish you will get to try in Thailand is called ‘Yum Kai Mang Da Talay‘, or Horseshoe eggs salad.
 It’s not a dish for first-timers, but it is delicious and unique once you get past the ‘crab’s prehistoric appearance.

 The next dish on the menu is even more unusual and is a speciality from this part of Phuket: a sandworm salad!
 It took us some courage to eat this one, especially if you search for ‘sandworms’ on Google before starting.
 Surprisingly, the dish looks like a macaroni salad, but the texture is crunchy and pretty unique once in your mouth.
 The taste is difficult to describe but not very strong, and it is more about the experience than the taste.
 Next time, we’ll try the deep-fried version; it might be more to our liking.

-What makes a restaurant successful and special is, of course, the chef.
-Khun Klak is really a gentle, talented and dedicated person.
-Despite the bustling restaurant and the obvious race in the kitchen, she came and took personal care of us (as usual we came unannounced and she didn’t know we were here for a review).
-She just fell sorry when she saw how disappointed we were to hear the restaurant was full and the queue was about 45 minutes!
+What makes a restaurant successful and unique is, of course, the chef.
+Khun Klak is a gentle, talented and dedicated person.
+Despite the bustling restaurant and the apparent race in the kitchen, she came and took personal care of us (as usual, we came unannounced, and she didn’t know we were here for a restaurant review).
+She just felt sorry when she saw how disappointed we were to hear the restaurant was packed and the queue was about 45 minutes!
 She managed to accommodate us nicely and was so friendly.

-Ta Tuay is unique and a real experience if you travel all the way to Phuket and want to taste the real local food.
+Ta Tuay is a unique and authentic experience if you travel to Phuket and taste authentic local food.
 The food is excellent, the restaurant welcoming, the staff and chef always friendly and helpful.
-It is far from the main beaches and it requires booking in advance, but if you are a food lover, this will be a unique experience.
+It is far from the main beaches, and it requires booking in advance, but if you are a food lover, this will be a unique experience.